 4. The extent of external advertising and the minimum posting period for recruitment is based on the projected availability of qualified applicants and the number of applicants in the targeted groups (women, minorities, veterans and individuals with disabilities).
-A minimum of ten working days is required for all posted managerial/professional positions.
+A minimum of seven calendar days is required for all posted managerial/professional positions.
 Exceptions must be approved by the Office of Institutional Equity and Compliance.

 5. Human Resources is responsible for placement of advertisements.
 The hiring unit is responsible for the expense.
 As long as the position is open, the hiring unit may re-advertise until a suitable candidate is found.
 Please Note: newspapers will bill your department directly for advertisements.

-6. Candidates submit all application materials (cover letters, resumes, vita, references, etc.) through the PeopleAdmin recruitment site at https://employment.unl.edu/.
-Review of application materials can happen immediately.
+6. Review of application materials can happen immediately.
 However, a decision cannot be made prior to the application review date.
 All job postings at UNL are considered “Open until filled.”
 If the need arises to consider applications received after the review date, hiring units are cautioned to give all applicants equal consideration by the hiring official.
 Hiring units are encouraged to contact the Office of Institutional Equity and Compliance with questions about the appropriate handling of application materials.

-7. A search committee is required for all managerial/professional positions classified at the Senior Zone level in all job families.
-However, for all other managerial/professional positions, only a hiring official is required, however a search committee may be used.
+7. A search committee is optional on office/service and managerial/professional positions.
 When a search committee is used, please follow all requirements of a search committee as required by the Office of Institutional Equity and Compliance.
 Regardless of whether you are using a search committee or a hiring official for these positions all regular processes, procedures and approvals for the search process must be followed.
 Anyone involved in recruiting, screening and/or interviewing must have attended the Search Process Seminar provided by the Office of Institutional Equity and Compliance within the past three years.

 8. The unit leader will be accountable for following all laws and regulations and Office of Institutional Equity and Compliance and Human Resources policies and procedures governing the selection of managerial/professional positions, and maintain current search process seminar certification from the Office of Institutional Equity and Compliance.
 Additionally, all hiring officials not using search committees will be responsible for any questions or reviews that may occur as a result of a managerial/professional search.
 All materials and documentation pertaining to the recruitment process must be preserved by the hiring authority within the department official files in accordance with the UNL Records Retention Policy.